 A small central European country, formerly part of Yugoslavia.
 Freedom House monitors it as one of 29 formerly communist countries.

-Jansa modelled his governing style on that of Viktor Orban of Hungary.
-A Jansa victory would give Orban a second ally in the European Union alongside Slovakia's Robert Fico, making it harder for the EU to circumvent Hungary's vetoes of aid to Ukraine or to punish it for violating the rule of law.
+Mr Jansa modelled his governing style on that of Viktor Orban of Hungary.
+A Jansa victory would give Mr Orban a second ally in the European Union alongside Slovakia's Robert Fico, making it harder for the EU to circumvent Hungary's vetoes of aid to Ukraine or to punish it for violating the rule of law.